 3).
 Ask your technician if a high-MERV filter is right for your furnace or air handler, and install one if so

 4).
 Have a UV coil light installed, since the coil is the primary location for the growth of fungi and bacteria

 5).
 If your issues are severe, have a UV air sanitizing light installed in the duct

 6).
 Remember to clean or replace your filter as recommended

-If you’d like to discuss having your HVAC system cleaned or UV germicidal lights installed, consider using our Free Local Quotes service.
+If you’d like to discuss having your HVAC system cleaned or UV germicidal lights installed, you can get free local estimates here in 3 minutes.
 You’ll get your questions answered, and if you want estimates for having the work done, they will be provided.
 There is no cost or obligation to you for using the free service.